Kate Branch, Mosman Bride Founder

 The very first “Mosman Bride” was Miss Brenda Pike, who wore a magnolia satin gown designed with soft Grecian lines.
 It featured an unusual Chantilly lace yoke, beautifully moulded to her figure and flowing into a long, elegant train — as recorded by The Daily Telegraph on 8 February 1934.

-Mosman Bride is brought to you by The Albert Mosman.
-Because a wedding day isn’t just about the ceremony — it begins in those quiet, meaningful moments getting ready with your people, and ends in the comfort and calm of a beautiful place to land.
+Mosman Bride is brought to life through The Albert Mosman, where I am Chief Marketing Officer.
+The belief behind it is simple: a wedding day isn’t just about the ceremony — it begins in those quiet, meaningful moments getting ready with your people, and ends in the comfort and calm of a beautiful place to land.
 We’re here to be part of both.

 Kate Branch Xx